nuls-io/nuls-v2-design-docs/design-en/c.Network design v1.3.md

 #### 2.2.3 Create a node group

-- Function Description：

 In addition to  its own satellite network, the satellite chain also has n cross-chain  networks.
 In addition to its own network, there is also a cross-chain  network.

    Node groups are used to manage different network information.
 The network module isolates and maintains different networks through node groups.

-  Node group type:

-  1> own network

-  2> friend chain cross-chain network
+   Node  group type: 1> own network 2> cross-chain network (satellite  chain cross-chain network & friend chain cross-chain network)

-  3> satellite chain cross-chain network

    The network module is a call to receive an external module to create a node group.
 The basic network configuration information of the cross-chain is mainly obtained through two ways:

+   1> The own configuration file is loaded to create its own network group.

+   2> Cross-chain network:

-  1>  As a satellite chain node, after the registration is registered by the  chain management module, the system generates a transaction verification  confirmation and then calls it.
+   As  a satellite chain node, after the registration is registered by the  chain management module, the system generates a transaction verification  confirmation and then calls to generate a cross-chain network group.

-  2> As a friend  chain node, when started by the cross-chain protocol module, the  cross-chain protocol module obtains cross-chain configuration  information from the module configuration for calling.
+   As  a friend chain node, when started by the cross-chain protocol module,  the cross-chain protocol module obtains cross-chain configuration  information from the module configuration, and notifies the network  module,The network module triggers a cross-chain connection.

-  PS:  In actual use, nodes only get information from one way, because the  role of a node can only be a satellite chain node or a friend chain  node.

 * Process description